aws-observability/aws-otel-collector/README.md

 ### Benchmark

-aws-observability-collector is based on open-telemetry-collector.
+AWS OTel Collector is based on open-telemetry-collector.
 Here is the benchmark of AWSXray trace exporter and AWSEMF metrics exporter.

 This table shows the performance of AWSEMF exporter against 1kData/sec, 5kData/sec, and 10kData/sec metrics: